 ) that acquires, develops, operates and manages industrial real

-merged with the erstwhile namesake company in an all-stock deal
+with the erstwhile namesake company in an all-stock deal to become

-to become a behemoth of sorts in the industrial real estate
+a behemoth of sorts in the industrial real estate sector.
+The

-sector.
-The combined entity had brought two of the most
+combined entity had brought two of the most complementary customer

 In addition, Prologis provides industrial distribution warehouse

-globe.
-The properties of the company are typically located in
+The properties of the company are typically located in large,

-large, supply-constrained infill markets at close proximity to
+supply-constrained infill markets at close proximity to airports,

-enable rapid distribution of customers' products.
-This has
+distribution of customers' products.
+This has enabled the company

-enabled the company to gain a significant pricing advantage over
+to gain a significant pricing advantage over its competitors.

 A significant chunk of REITs are raising capital through property